 Perfectionism Can Make Obsessions Worse

 For those who are dealing with OCD and perfectionistic tendencies, there are many ways to cope.
 Initially, ways to deal with OCD perfectionism include practicing recognition and acceptance.
 Then, they can challenge the unhelpful or harmful thoughts and tendencies.
 This is often the most difficult step because it can feel unnatural to question the way we think and feel about expectations and high standards.
+If you believe you have OCD, seeking professional treatment should be the first step.

 The following tips can be helpful in coping with OCD perfectionism: